vedph/cadmus-bricks-shell-v3/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 - `roleId` (optional) can be used to specify the part or fragment's role ID.
 - `name` defines the corresponding data pin's name to search in.

+>Note that while pin name and type will not be displayed to the end user, the key of each definition will.
+Unless you have a single definition, the lookup component will display a dropdown list with all the available keys, so that the user can select the lookup's scope.
+So, use short, yet meaningful keys here, like in the above sample (`meta_eid`, `event_eid`).

 This way, a pin-based lookup will be limited within the scope defined by the combination of object's type ID and pin's name, thus focusing on a specific subset of pins.

 Once this definition is in place, it can be injected where needed by adding this among the consumer class constructor’s arguments: